Department of Education

 EDAD 724 Practicum - PreK-12 Principal 1.50

 Yearlong minimum 320 -hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 721 The Principalship, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
-Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into the practicum courses) (Passing each course with a C or better).
+Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727 for degree and licensure requirements in order and with a passing grade for each course before enrolling in the next practicum course.

 EDAD 725 Practicum - PreK-12 Principal 1.50

 Yearlong minimum 320 -hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 721 The Principalship, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
-Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
+Prerequisite: Completion of fifteen EDAD Credits (five classes at UW-Superior prior to enrolling into the practicum courses) (Passing each course with a C or better).
+Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727 for degree and licensure requirements in order and with a passing grade for each course before enrolling in the next practicum course.

 EDAD 726 Practicum - PreK-12 Principal 1.50

-Yearlong minimum 320-hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
-Prerequisite: Completion of nine EDAD credits with EDAD 721-The Principalship, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
-Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
+Yearlong minimum 320-hour administrative Field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into the practicum courses)-(Passing each course with a C or better).
+Must take EDAD 724, EDAD 725, EDAD 726, and EDAD 727 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 For any subsequent licensure, students are required to take EDAD 726 and EDAD 727 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
-Thee would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.
+This course may be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 727 Practicum - PreK-12 Principal 1.50

-Yearlong minimum 320-hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
-Prerequisite: Completion of nine EDAD credits with EDAD 721-The Principalship, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
+Yearlong minimum 320-hour administrative Field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Principalship setting.
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into the practicum courses) (Passing each course with a C or better).
 Must take EDAD 724, EDAD 725, EDAD 726 and EDAD 727for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 For any subsequent licensure, students are required to take EDAD 726 and EDAD 727 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
-Thee would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.
+This course may taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 728 Diversity and Social Justice in Schools 3.00